buildkite/templates/pipelines/npm-package/readme.md

 After you select Use template, you’ll:

-1. Connect the Git repository with your React Component Library.
+1. Connect the Git repository with your npm package.
 2. Modify the commands, environment variables, secrets as per your project requirements.
 3. Configure the compute—run locally, on-premises, or in the cloud.
 4. Run the pipeline.